 Creation Care Sermon Starters and Devotionals

-- March/April 2018: Up From the Grave- the Church Arose
+- Easter: Up From the Grave- the Church Arose

 - April 22: Creation Care Sunday.
 Traditional Worship Order.
 Contemporary Worship Order.
 Message: Loving God Through Creation.